straorgau/policies/policies/CODE-OF-CONDUCT.md

 Following this code will help to protect members of the Association from inappropriate behaviour from fellow members and staff.

 ## Code of Conduct
-Upon joining the Association, and being a continued member, means that you agree to the following rules.
+As a requirement of membership to the Association, you must agree to the following rules.

 Members must:

-  - act in the Associations' best interests;
+  - act in the Association's best interests;

   - act with a degree of professionalism and integrity;